alifeee/alifeee.github.io/favourites/articles.md

 "how do I start a blog"
 : see the many links on [How to start blogging](https://gist.github.com/alifeee/c857bfb45bfd260a9b9dd9c45e4f7478) - *alifeee, 2024-01-17, infrequently updated*

+some thoughts on LLMs (Large Language Models) and AI (Artificial Intelligence) : [TheBullshitMachines.com](https://thebullshitmachines.com/) is a very readable and understandable set of pages about the state of LLMs and generative AI.
+I'm sure you can guess their overall perspective, and I'm sure you can guess that mine is not far off.
+: [Pluralistic](https://pluralistic.net/) has many [posts tagged LLM](https://pluralistic.net/tag/llms/) that are worth reading, notably about [the chances of general intelligence coming from LLMs](https://pluralistic.net/2023/11/27/10-types-of-people/), [LLMs being used for botspam](https://pluralistic.net/2024/01/15/passive-income-brainworms/), and [copyright considerations](https://pluralistic.net/2024/06/21/off-the-menu/).